 Extract from "Le guide du Parc National de la Vanoise", © 2003 Editions Glénat, on sale at the Maison de la Vanoise in Val Cenis Termignon.

 From 01/01 to 31/12, daily.

 Access road closed to traffic in winter.
-Accessible by free shuttle from Wednesday to Sunday until 03/31: see timetables on the Mobility Guide.
+Accessible by shuttle bus: information at the Tourist Office.

 Accessible with snowshoes in winter.